Chadtech/id/README.md

 -- "\"hDFL0Cs2EqWJ4jc3kMtOrKdEUTWh\""

 Decode.decodeString (Decode.field "id" Id.decoder) "{\"id\":\"19\"}"
--- Ok (Id "19") : Result String Id
+-- Ok (fromString "19") : Result String Id

 ```

 # Db

-If you are dealing with data that comes from a remote source, in all likelihood youll be dealing with a lot of it, and you wont know what data with what ids until run time.
-Since the range of possible data available is extremely wide, one approach is to manage a little database in the front end side of your application, much like how backend applications manage a database.
+You may be dealing with an unknown amount of unknown data at runtime.
+Its a little tricky dealing with this data because theres always the chance it doesnt exist.
+Since the range of possible data available is extremely wide and you dont want random data distributed all over your application, one approach is to consolidate everything into a little database in the front end side of your application, much like how backend applications manage a database.

 This package provides a module called `Db` exposing a ype `Db item`.
 A `Db item` is, for the most part, just a wrapper around a `Dict String a`.
 The primary difference is that `Db item`s use `Id`s as keys, and the type signatures of its helper functions were designed assuming the use case of managing a `Db`